petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/adding-pages/creating-a-page-template.md

 ### Sharing Page Templates With Other Sites

 You can share your Page Templates with other sites using the same process as you would for pages.
-Follow the instructions in [Exporting Importing Site Pages and Content](../../sites/exporting-importing-site-pages-and-content.md) to learn how.
+Follow the instructions in [Exporting/Importing Site Pages and Content](../../sites/exporting-importing-site-pages-and-content.md) to learn how.

 ### Staging and Page Templates